 Some years ago I took a sabbatical and that year I attended a High Church Anglican church in the small country town of Braidwood, about an hour from the capital of Australia, Canberra.
 I found the minister a very gentle and loving man.
 I suppose a critical assessment of his short weekly sermons may have found them wanting, although I didn't find them that way.
 Every week there was a word from the Lord in his sermons.
 Sometimes I didn't agree with what he said, but the Word was always there.
-Also the way he took the service was not "puritan", but it was gently and faithfully executed.
+Also the way he took the service was not puritan, but it was gently and faithfully executed.
 The Spirit was present.
 I found no trouble, week by week, meeting with Jesus in that beautiful building.
-I had no trouble loving him and his wife and they had no trouble loving me, for we all loved Jesus.
+I had no trouble respecting him and he had no trouble respecting me, for we both loved Jesus.

 While at Braidwood there was a change in ministry.
-The new minister was Anglo Catholic, if not Authodox.
+The new minister was Anglo Catholic, if not Orthodox .
 He was a sacramentalist through and through.
-He was soon into all the "naughty" Anglican practices, such as the reservation of the consecrated bread and wine.
+He was soon into all the naughty Anglican practices, such as the reservation of the consecrated bread and wine.
 He was a lover of life, full of it.
 And you know, I had no trouble with the man.
 I didn't agree with all he was doing, or all he was saying.
-Yet Jesus was still there and still speaking.
+Yet, Jesus was there and still speaking.
 We were one in Jesus.